“No illness which can be treated by diet should be treated by any other means.”

 Wellness/Anti-Inflammatory Diet

 There are always many opinions as to what constitutes the healthiest diet and what people should eat.
-The Paleo Diet appears to be a front runner currenty but how one defines a Paleo Diet is open to a wide range of interpretation and the reader is referred to other sites for more information at this time.
+The Paleo Diet appears to be a front runner currently but how one defines a Paleo Diet is open to a wide range of interpretation and the reader is referred to other sites for more information at this time.
 The Mediterranean Diet is highly recommended particularly as an anti-inflammatory diet to reduce oxidative stress and minimize dietary contribution to chronic pain (see handouts below).

 What is less controversial is what one should not eat: low fiber, calorie-dense, high fat, highly-processed foods.
 It has been well established that a diet rich in these products contributes to oxidative stress, obesity, cardiovascular disease and possibly some cancers as well as other diseases.
 For more information, please see: